 If you own a piano or a keyboard, then you know first hand that you will want to keep them clean and looking nice.
-Not only can dust affect how pianos look, they can also affect the way the play.
+Not only can dust affect how pianos look, it can also affect the way the play.
 I have seen so many pianos over the years that are just covered in dust and just not properly maintained.
 Pianos are a lot like cars and if you keep them clean, it’s easier to keep them clean and a good piano polish will do the trick.

 You don’t want to let them get super dirty and then try to deal with the consequences.
 This leads to more and more problems, just like a car.
 Not to mention, no one wants to look at a piano or keyboard that has stains or is dirty to the touch or the eye.
 You don’t need to purchase a cleaner for your piano or keyboard, as you can easily clean your pianos for the most part without them.
 However, if you want to keep your piano looking swell, we will provide options.